-One way is to look for the “sweet spot”.
+One way is to look for the “sweet spot.”

-The sweet spot is when a keyword (or a group of related keywords put together) have a total monthly traffic between 100 and 1000 unique visitors per month and the existing results are less than satisfying to the searcher.
+The sweet spot is when a keyword (or a group of related keywords put together) have total traffic between 100 and 1000 unique visitors per month and the existing results are less than satisfying to the searcher.

-If you go for keywords or groups of keywords with this amount of monthly searches and not the bigger scarier keywords with thousands of visits per month you’re going to have a much easier time and see success much earlier.
+If you go for keywords or groups of keywords with this amount of monthly searches and not the bigger, scarier keywords with thousands of visits per month, you’re going to have a much easier time and see success much earlier.
 These are the keywords that are currently under-served and will continue to be under-served in today’s search engines.

 Here’s another reason:

-Later I’ll take you through what to do once you crack that top 10, but first, we have a problem…
+Later, I’ll take you through what to do once you crack that top 10, but first, we have a problem…

 The Problem: How do you find out the search volume of a keyword?